USS Worden (CG-18): Service history

-Worden was laid down on 19 September 1961 by Bath Iron Works, Bath, Maine; launched on 2 June 1962; sponsored by Mrs. William R. Smedberg III; and commissioned at Boston, Massachusetts on 3 August 1963.
+Worden was laid down on 19 September 1961 by Bath Iron Works, Bath, Maine; launched on 2 June 1962; sponsored by Mrs. William R. Smedberg III; and commissioned at Boston, Massachusetts on 3 August 1963 under the command of Captain Scott Lothrop, USN.

 Following her commissioning, Worden spent a two-month fitting-out period at the Boston Naval Shipyard.
 The guided missile frigate departed Boston on 12 October, bound for Bermuda for shakedown training.
 She then proceeded to Hampton Roads and sailed from Norfolk, Virginia on 28 October for her home port, San Diego, California, arriving there on 13 November.
 Following a trip to Dabob Bay and Seattle, Washington for sonar measurements, Worden became the flagship of her squadron.

 In January 1964, Worden fired a series of missiles at the Pacific Missile Range for systems qualifications tests.
 She continued operations in the San Diego area until she entered the Long Beach Naval Shipyard in March for a post-shakedown availability which was completed in early May.

 From 18 May to 26 June, the ship participated in underway training at San Diego.
 Worden's first fleet exercise took place from 10 to 17 July, a major anti-air warfare exercise.
 On 11 August 1964, the frigate sailed for the western Pacific for a Far East deployment.
 After refueling at Midway and Guam, the ship arrived in Subic Bay, Philippines, on 30 August and became an active participant in 7th Fleet activities.
 Worden visited Yokosuka, Japan, in late October and early November, then continued operations in Southeast Asia until the end of 1964.

 On New Year's Day, 1965, Worden entered the port of Hong Kong for a period of rest and recreation.
 After a brief visit to Yokosuka, Japan, the frigate set course for the United States on 24 January.
 The ship arrived at her home port on 17 February and remained in port through 5 March when the ship commenced a three-month restricted availability at the Long Beach Naval Shipyard.

 On 2 June 1965, Worden returned to San Diego for evaluation of a newly installed radar system.
 She continued to operate in her home port area and participated in Fleet Exercise "Range Bush" off the coast of southern California during the period 18 through 24 November 1965.
 She ended the year making preparations for deployment to the western Pacific.

 The frigate departed her home port on 7 January 1966 for Subic Bay, Philippines, via Pearl Harbor and Guam.
 She arrived at the Philippines on 30 January and, the following day, set course for the Gulf of Tonkin and operations with the 7th Fleet.
 On 4 February, Worden assumed "Tomcat" duties west of Hainan Island.
 After an eight-day visit to Sasebo, Japan, Worden departed on 1 March and returned to the Gulf of Tonkin to assume plane-guard duties for the aircraft carrier Ranger.